cylc/cylc-doc/src/user-guide/running-workflows/simulation-modes.rst

 running the workflow's real jobs - which may be long-running and resource-hungry:

 dummy mode
-   Runs tasks as background jobs on configured job hosts.

-   This simulates scheduling, job host connectivity, and generates all job files on workflow and job hosts. dummy-local mode
    Runs real tasks as background jobs on the workflow host, which allows dummy-running workflows from other sites.